x8lucas8x/x8lucas8x.github.com/content/blog/10-a-treatise-on-brag-docs-part-1/index.md

 ---
-slug: a-treaty-on-brag-docs-part-1
+slug: a-treatise-on-brag-docs-part-1
-title: A Treaty on Brag/Hype Docs (Part 1)
+title: A Treatise on Brag/Hype Docs (Part 1)
 date: "2023-03-15T19:30:00.000Z"
 quote: "It’s not bragging if you can back it up."
 quoteAuthor: Muhammad Ali